 How does A Place for Mom work?

-The company matches you with a dedicated local advisor who works with you to determine what care options best fit your needs.
-From there, your advisor provides a list of hand-picked communities, facilities or other care options that suit your requirements.
-You also get full details, pricing information and help with scheduling facility tours.
-Once your family makes a decision, A Place for Mom provides move-in support for your loved one.
+A Place for Mom matches you with a local advisor who works with you to determine what senior living providers in its network best fit your needs.
+Your advisor provides you with a list of facilities, communities or other care options that suit your requirements, along with pricing information and help with scheduling facility tours.
+A Place for Mom has several types of living facilities in its network, including:

-- Memory care: A Place for Mom understands that memory care requires more comprehensive nursing.
-These dedicated facilities are safe for those with memory issues and offer programs that can help delay memory loss.
-A Place for Mom helps you find places with a dementia care community, specialized care units (SPU) or memory care units.
+- Memory care: These dedicated facilities, with more comprehensive nursing, are safer for those with memory issues and offer programs that can help delay memory loss.
+A Place for Mom helps you find places with a dementia care community, specialized care unit (SPU) or memory care unit.

 Not all these services are offered in every state.
 A Place for Mom provides charts for each service on its website and lists the areas where they’re available.

-A Place for Mom cost
+How much does A Place for Mom cost?

 A Place for Mom FAQ

-- Does A Place for Mom accept Medicaid?
+Does A Place for Mom accept Medicaid?

-- A Place for Mom is free for customers, so it does not accept Medicaid or handle referrals to Medicaid.
+A Place for Mom is free for customers, so it does not accept Medicaid or handle referrals to Medicaid.

-- Does A Place for Mom accept insurance?
+Does A Place for Mom accept insurance?

-- What states is A Place for Mom available in?
+Where is A Place for Mom located?

-- A Place for Mom is available in all 50 states and Washington, D.C.
+A Place for Mom is available in all 50 states and Washington, D.C.
 The company’s offerings vary by state.

-Is A Place for Mom a good choice?
+Is A Place for Mom legitimate?

 A link has directed you to this review.
 Its location on this page may change next time you visit.

-- 2,888,800 reviews on ConsumerAffairs are verified.
+- 4,246,788 reviews on ConsumerAffairs are verified.

 - We require contact information to ensure our reviewers are real.